uber/piranha/polyglot/piranha/README.md

   - `source .env/bin/activate`
 * Install Polyglot Piranha
   - `pip install .` to run demo against current source code (please install [Rust](https://www.rust-lang.org/tools/install), it takes less than a minute)
-  - Or, `pip install polyglot_piranha` to run demos against the latest release.
+  - Or, `pip install polyglot-piranha` to run demos against the latest release.

 Currently, we have demos for the following :